sottohy/Motif-Finding/README.md

 2. Choose the input method:

    - Option 1: Read sequences from a file named rawDNA.txt.
    - Option 2: Generate random sequences.

-3.Follow the prompts to enter the pattern length, number of sequences, and sequence length.
+3. Follow the prompts to enter the pattern length, number of sequences, and sequence length.

 ## Input File Format
 If you choose to read input from a file, ensure the file rawDNA.txt follows this format: